bevyengine/bevy-website/content/learn/book/migration-guides/0.8-0.9/_index.md

 app.add_plugins(DefaultPlugins.build().disable::<AssetPlugin>());
 ```

-`PluginGroupBoulder` and the `PluginGroup` trait have also been reworked.
+`PluginGroupBuilder` and the `PluginGroup` trait have also been reworked.

 ```rust
 // Old (Bevy 0.8)